 In a bowl add water and dip your hands in it, break off a small ball of dough, wet your fingers and palm again, and flatten it.
 Add some soft cheese all over the dough.
 The quantity depends on the size of the flattened dough and if you want to be extra cheesy.
 I usually add all the cheese it can get.

-Dip your hands in water once more and lift the edges of the dough and close up until you form a small ball.
+Dip your hands in water once more, lift the edges of the dough and close up until you form a small ball.
 See how easy it is?

-Place in a heated skillet coated with just a splash of olive oil (I don't measure but let's say about a teaspoon).
+Place in a heated skillet coated with just a splash of olive oil.
 Wet your hands again and get rid of extra water.
-Pay extra attention to your hands because water (even drops) on a heated skillet can easily burn your hands.
+Pay extra attention to your hands because water (even drops) on a heated skillet can easily burn you.
 If you are a novice cook, I would recommend using a fork instead of your hands.
 It will work just fine.

 So, use your hands CAREFULLY (or a fork) to flatten the ball from the center outwards.
 Work fast because the heat won't allow you to flatten too much.
 It takes only a few minutes to golden brown on one side.